GavinMendelGleason/blog/entries/big_data_terminusdb.md

 ## A Giant Merge

-The final layer is only around 250GB so fits very comfortably in a 500GB machine.
+The final layer is only around 212GB so fits very comfortably in a 500GB machine.
 With GraphQL you can query this data quickly.
 Being able to fit so much into a single machine means you can get graph performance which would simply be impossible with a sharding approach.

 The merge step takes around 5 hours.
-So within 12 hours we can build a 200GB database from JSON files to querable layers.
+So within 12 hours we can build a ~200GB database from JSON files to querable layers.

-The entire process looks something like this:
+The entire process, when mapped out, looks something like this:

 ```
          JSON1     JSON2   JSON3    ....